 This is a quick and easy prayer journal I found that is exactly what I need in my binder.
 The girls have their own prayer journals that they’ve used for years.

-I keep a record of our Memory Work and how many times it has been reviewed on my Memory Work Record.
+I keep a record of our Memory Work and how many times it has been reviewed on my Memory Work Record (it’s a part of Plan Your Year).
 I also keep a printout of all our memory work passages behind the record, so I easily have it available.

 Auditory and Digital Spans

 This year I’m adding in a couple of quick short-term memory tests called digit spans.
 I’m hoping this will help the girls (and possibly mom) with our memory recall.
 I create my own cards, but you can buy cards from Little Giant Steps.
 They also have free visual and auditory tests.

 We use Marie’s Words to practice vocabulary.
 I just pop a few into pocket page protectors and our vocabulary is set for the term.

 Our fine arts often gets kicked to the side when things come up.
 I hate that because we really enjoy it.
 So, this year I’m making a concerted effort to add it to our morning meetup every Friday.
 This may be as simple as adding a book or CD into the mix or as elaborate as planning an entire unit study on a particular artist or composer.
 Lately, we have been using Chalk Pastel’s art tutorials in our fine arts block.